AquaCal

 dP

-Display shows dP or DP; heater shuts down on water pressure/flow differential fault.
+Display shows dP or DP; the heater shuts down due to a water pressure/flow differential fault.

 Water Pressure Differential Fault